-- Unlimited substitutions apply with no stoppage of the game clock in the last five minutes of the game.
+- Unlimited substitutions apply with a stoppage of the game clock during substitutions from the leading team in the last five minutes of the game.

 - Teams participating in the NJCAA Soccer Championship are limited to 25 players.
 These players must be identified in the score book before the start of the first game.
 These players must be identified on an approved roster, which will contain the name, numbers and accumulated cautions of all squad members.
 This roster must be submitted to the NJCAA Soccer Chair or his/her designee prior to the first game of the tournament.
 No deletions or additions may be made after this time.
 A player who is part of his team’s roster of 25, whose name is not listed in the score book, will be removed from the game at the point the omission is discovered.